googlecodelabs/cloud-nebulous-serverless/cloud/python/README.md

 - For local or Cloud Run deployments, there are little/no updates to go from Python 2 to 3.
 - Neither Cloud Functions nor Cloud Run with Cloud Buildpacks support Python 2.
+- There is also an [equivalent Node.js version](,,/nodejs) of this app.

 ## Codelab links